Eligibility of applicants

 - methods and implementation of the scientific plan

 - researcher mobility during and after doctoral studies

 - In addition to the appendices above, applicants to the research field of Industrial Engineering and Management are required to have:

 - A recommending statement from the Department of Industrial Engineering and Management.
 The Doctoral Programme will ask for the statement on behalf of the applicant.
 The statement must be a recommending one in order for the applicant to be approved to the programme.

 The following documents are required in addition to the above from an applicant with a Master's degree from outside TKK or Aalto University:

-Copies of degree diplomas and transcript of completed courses certified by the home university or notary, together with a translation of these if the original documents are not in Finnish, Swedish or English.
-Note that regular copies or scanned colored versions are not sufficient!Read more...
+- Copies of degree diplomas (including degree certificate, transcript of completed courses and in European countries also the Diploma Supplement), certified by the home university or notary*, together with a translation of these if the original documents are not in Finnish, Swedish or English.
+Note that regular copies or scanned colored versions are not sufficient.